Skathi (moon): Physical characteristics

-Skathi was first identified by Earth-based observations, and much of the information about Skathi's features and composition comes from observations taken from the Earth.
+Skathi was first identified by Earth-based observations, and much of the information about Skathi's features and composition comes from observations taken from Earth.
 The Cassini probe also observed Skathi on eight occasions between March 2011 and August 2016.
 However, these observations were conducted during a flyby at a distance of nearly 6 e6mi; even in these observations, Skathi was just a dim point of light.

 It has an apparent optical magnitude of 23.6 from Earth, and an absolute visual magnitude of about 14, so it is much less bright from Earth than many hundreds of thousands of objects outside the Solar System.
-From Earth it appears close to the much brighter object that it orbits, Saturn, and is assumed to have a low surface albedo of about 0.06.
+From Earth, it appears close to the much brighter object that it orbits, Saturn, and is assumed to have a low surface albedo of about 0.06.

 Observations by Cassini suggest that Skathi is about 8 km in diameter.
 The amount of light that Skathi reflects varies substantially as it rotates, which implies that it is an irregularly shaped object.
 Its spectral slope of +5.2%/100 nm indicates a reddish surface, similar to the Gallic group moons Erriapus and Tarvos.

 Many of Saturn's moons are composed of water ice and rock, but Skathi's chemical composition has not been determined, and it may have different physical composition than Saturn's other moons (particularly because it may not have originated in the vicinity of Saturn).
 The density of Skathi is also not known, but Saturnian irregular satellites are typically not dense, below 1 gram per cubic centimetre, and low densities are thought to characterize most of these objects.